Logo for: National Kidney Registry

 Kari Rancourt, NKR Medical Board, Lead Kidney Paired Exchange Coordinator, Hartford Hospital

-Requirements for kidney donation vary by transplant center, but in general, you must be in good health, with normal kidney function and no major physical or mental illnesses in order to become a living kidney donor.
+Requirements for kidney donation vary by transplant center, but in general, donors must be in good health, with normal kidney function and no major physical or mental illnesses.

 Age

-According to the latest data from the Organ Procurement and Transplantation Network (OPTN), which tracks every organ donation and transplant in the U.S., 2.4% of all living kidney donors to date have been over 65, while 23% have been between the ages of 50 and 64.
+According to the latest data from the Organ Procurement and Transplantation Network, which tracks every organ donation and transplant in the United States, 2.7% of all living kidney donors to date have been over 65, while 23.7% have been between the ages of 50 and 64.

 Weight/BMI